MarioAlessandroNapoli/Speaker-Recognition-using-MFCC-Features/README.md

 where we apply a low-pass filter, a normalization, and a transformation to improve the loudness and richness.
 Once we are done with pre-processing we proceed to do Data-Augmentation to expand the training data and improve the robustness of our model, we will do that randomly adding white noise, time stretching, and pitch shift to our samples.
-We will then use Keras to train a model.
+We will then use Keras to train a model based on the MFCC features of the samples (https://en.wikipedia.org/wiki/Mel-frequency_cepstrum), using this features allows us to reduce the dimensionality of our data and to achieve higher accuracy.

 ## Technologies
 Project is created with: